 If you want a “where do I start” listing, I highly recommend the Where Do I Start page!
 Otherwise, here’s the whole list of my book-length works.

 The Her Instruments trilogy: Earthrise, Rose Point, and Laisrathera.
 One of my bestselling series, a space opera adventure set in the Pelted universe.
-Includes themes of made-family as well as romance.
+Includes themes of family as well as romance.
 If you like Firefly or Andromeda, try it!
 Set in the Pelted universe.
 Now includes a bonus holiday novel, A Rose Point Holiday.
+The 10th anniversary editions are now available at retailers.

-The Mindhealers duology, Mindtouch and Mindline, is my other bestselling series.
-Also set in the Pelted universe, it is part “grad students at school” novel and part asexual romance.
-Expect a lot of cookie-baking in this relationship story.
+The Dreamhealers saga is my other bestselling series.
+Also set in the Pelted universe, it is part “grad students at school” novel and part friendship forever.
+Expect a lot of cookie-baking in this new adult story.
+The first two novels, Mindtouch and Mindline, establish the relationship; Dreamhearth and Dreamstorm moves into their adulthood.
 The novella Family revisits the characters several years later.
+While not technically part of Dreamhealers, the standalone Girl on Fire is an origin story for Sediryl, who shows up in Family and the Princes’ Game series.
+This coming of age novel is a little like a Valdemar novel, but in space!

-The Princes’ Game series: Even the Wingless, Some Things Transcend, Amulet Rampant, and Only the Open.
-Covering some of the darker aspects of the Pelted setting, in this case the genesis of the Chatcaavan War.
-Gets very grim.
-R-rated, for violence, sex, sexual violence, and psychological mind games.
+The Princes’ Game series: Covering some of the darker aspects of the Pelted setting, in this case the genesis of the Chatcaavan War.
+An intense, dark, and philosophical war story with a long redemption arc.
+Even the Wingless, Some Things Transcend, Amulet Rampant, Only the Open, In Extremis and From Ruins constitute the events of the war, with Major Pieces collecting 21 short stories set during and after it.
+R-rated, for violence, sex, sexual violence, and psychological head games.

 The Stardancer series (Pelted setting).
-Alysha’s Fall is a prequel and very dark (R-rated, with many triggers).
-Sensitive readers may want to skip directly to Second, a novella that covers a notable event in Alysha’s life during her years as an ensign and follow it up with Who Is Willing, another (almost novel-length) novella.
-Either Side of the Strand is the first novel-length book available.
+Alysha’s Fall is a prequel and very dark (R-rated, with intimate violence).
+It’s not required to enjoy the rest of the series, which is PG-rated, more action-adventure.
 Think original Star Trek meets all-female furry cast.
+Begin with Second, a novella that covers a notable event in Alysha’s life during her years as an ensign and follow it up with Who Is Willing, another (almost novel-length) novella.
+Sword of the Alliance is the first full-length novel, and is followed by Either Side of the Strand, Faith in the Service, and In Good Company.

 Spots the Space Marine: Defense of the Fiddler.
 Standalone book.
 The book that launched a thousand internet outrage posts.
 Military SF told in a hard-hitting, quick, screenplay-like style.